 Moderate certainty: We are moderately confident in the effect estimate: The true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different.
+High certainty: We are very confident that the true effect lies close to that of the estimate of the effect.

 Low certainty: Our confidence in the effect estimate is limited: The true effect may be substantially different from the estimate of the effect.

-Very low certainty: We have very fittle confidence in the effect estimate of the estimate of the estimate of effect.
-Footnotes: Explanation of GRADE certainty of endence: (a) Dewngraded by one due to study limitations: high risk of performance bias and unclear risk of bias in some other domains. (b) Downgraded by one due to study limitations: high risk of performance bias and unclear risk of bias in some other domains. (b) Downgraded by one due to study limitations: high risk of performance bias and unclear risk of bias in some other domains. (b) Downgraded by one due to study limitetories: The interventions comprised strategies to promote integrated care at clinic level, and not integrated models of healthcare adequatives over delivery at health system level.
-The risk in the intervention group (and its 95% CI) is based on the assumed risk in the comparison group and the relative effect of the intervention (and its 95% CI).
-BP, blood pressure; GRADE, Grading of Recommendations Assessment, Development and Evaluation; HbA1c, glycated haemoglobin; LMICs, low-income and middle-income countries; MD, mean difference; RCT, randomised controlled trial; RR, risk ratio. of drugs, guidance from physicians, quality of care, frequency of BP measurement and care provided by NCD nurses.
+Very low certainty: We have very little confidence in the effect estimate: The true effect is likely to be substantially different from the estimate of effect.
+Footnotes: Explanation of GRADE certainty of evidence: (a) Downgraded by one due to study limitations: high risk of performance bias and unclear risk of bias in some other domains. (b) Downgraded by one due to study limitations: high risk of performance bias and unclear risk of bias in some other domains (b) Downgraded by one due to indirectness: The interventions comprised strategies to promote integrated care at clinic level, and not integrated models of healthcare delivery at health system level.

+\The risk in the intervention group (and its 95% CI) is based on the assumed risk in the comparison group and the relative effect of the intervention (and its 95% CI).

+\The risk in the intervention group (and its 95% CI) is based on the assumed risk in the comparison group and the relative effect of the intervention (and its 95% CI). risk ratio.

+of drugs, guidance from physicians, quality of care, frequency of BP measurement and care provided by NCD nurses.
 Perceived quality of care improved in both groups.
 Patients receiving integrated care (n=1637), reported that quality of care was slightly/much better (96.6%), about the same (3.3%) and somewhat/much worse (0.2%).